AbnerAlexson/webpack_testing/README.md

-# Webpack
+# Webpack-Test-App
-This is just me learning how to use webpack
+This project is for me to learn how to use webpack.